 These results sound sooo promising that we don't blame you if you wanna run out right now and get an HPR formula to slather on your face.
 But, before you do, you have to know that the info we have about HPR at the moment is mainly from the manufacturer, whose tests may or may not be accurate or properly designed (such as controlled, double-blind and conducted on an appropriate number of people).

 Bottom line: We are really happy to see some innovation happening with retinoids, and we think Hydroxypinacolone Retinoate is a super promising rising star, but it’s not fully proven yet.
-If you are someone who likes to experiment and try out the newest things, grab your running shoes and try some HPR containing serum now (click the Products tab on this page for a list :)).
-If you like the tried and true however, stick to retinol and tretinoin for now and re-examine the question in a couple of years when (hopefully) more research will be available.
+If you are someone who likes to experiment and try out the newest things, grab your running shoes and try some HPR containing serum now (see product list below :)).
+If you like the tried and true, however, stick to retinol and tretinoin for now and re-examine the question in a couple of years when (hopefully) more research will be available.

 Are you into Retinoids?
 Read our shiny description about other members of the retinoid family:

 - Retinyl Propionate: the most promising retinol ester out there

 - Retinyl Retinoate: a super interesting retinol-retinoic acid hybrid molecule

 - Retinol: the good old vitamin A molecule

 - Retinyl Palmitate: a super common, but our least fav member of the retinoids

 - Ruth, N., and T. Mammone.
 "1310 Anti-aging effects of retinoid hydroxypinacolone retinoate on skin models."
 Journal of Investigative Dermatology 138.5 (2018): S223.